Best Attractions in Toronto

 22. Relax at Woodbine Beach

 Woodbine Beach is the perfect place to spend a relaxing day.
 This beach is along Lake Ontario and offers a perfect blend of relaxation and revelry.
-The 3-km long shore is a popular spot for sunbathing, swimming, water sports, beach volleyball, picnics and an Olympic-sized pool.
+The 3-km-long shore is a popular spot for sunbathing, swimming, water sports, beach volleyball, picnics and an Olympic-sized pool.

 TIP: The beach can get noisy and crowded as it is one of the popular outdoor attractions in Toronto.
 If you need a breather, you can walk across to the calm and scenic Woodbine Park.
+Or keep walking east and take in the lakefront scenery all the way to Kew-Balmy Beach and Kew Gardens, a lovely park with a gazebo that started as a farm in the 1850s.

 23. Catch the Vibe at Yonge-Dundas Square